avulaankith/Ocular-Disease-Detection-Web-Application/README.md

+# Ocular-Disease-Detection-Web-Application
-# PDP - Project Design Practice Project
+### Done as a part of PDP - Project Design Practice Project

 ## Overview